 The health system in New Zealand is mostly publicly funded.
-There are more than 20,000 medicines and medical devices that are included in that funding.
+There are more than 20,000 medicines that are included in that funding.

-PHARMAC manages the selection and purchase of publicly funded medicines and medical devices used in the community.
+PHARMAC manages the selection and purchase of publicly funded medicines and related products used in the community.

 - How medicines are funded: the process